-Footings placed on placed on an undisturbed, compact silty sand bearing surface can be designed using a bearing resistance value at serviceability limit states (SLS) of 175 kPa and a factored bearing resistance value at ultimate limit states (ULS) of 250 kPa.
+Footings placed on an undisturbed, compact silty sand bearing surface, or on the existing fill prepared in accordance with the "Subgrade Improvement Program for Foundations", can be designed using a bearing resistance value at serviceability limit states (SLS) of 175 kPa and a factored bearing resistance value at ultimate limit states (ULS) of 250 kPa.
 A geotechnical resistance factor of 0.5 was applied to the reported bearing resistance value at ULS.
-Footings placed over an engineered fill pad can be designed using the abovenoted bearing resistance values.